 Commemorations for first Australian soldiers killed in Belgium during WWI taking place on 17 June

-Ceremonies to commemorate one hundred years since the first Australian soldiers were killed in Belgium during World War One will be held on 17 June in Flanders and Canberra (Australia).
+Ceremonies to commemorate one hundred years since the first Australian soldiers were killed in Belgium during World War One were held on 17 June in Flanders and Canberra (Australia).
 Private Beaumont Jeffreys Philpott and Private James Jackson Mollison belonged to the 25th Australian Infantry Battalion which landed in France 19 March 1916, the first Australian Imperial Force battalion to arrive there.
 The two soldiers were reportedly coming off a scouting patrol in Messines when they were killed during artillery and gas shelling on 17 June 1916.
 They were aged 26 and 27 respectively.

-Draft schedule for Commemorations in Flanders - Friday 17 June
+Schedule for Commemorations in Flanders - Friday 17 June

 11:00-11:20 – Wreath-laying at the grave of PTE Mollison at La Plus Douve Farm Cemetery